ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 <your-public-ip-address> apim-sample.dev
 ```

 Now you can test if everything is configured correctly.
-Save the following snippet in an `.http` file and open it in Visual Studio Code with the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Save the following snippet in a new `.http` file and open it in Visual Studio Code with the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 Click the `Send Request` link to send the request.

 ```
 ### Test that API Management can be reached (/status-0123456789abcdef is a default endpoint you can use)